anthonyashco/anthonyashco.github.io/about.md

 ---
 layout: post
-title: About
+title: About me
 ---

-Nice to meet you!
+### Nice to meet you!
 I'm Anthony.
 I'm a Python developer looking to get into professional software development.
 I'm looking to leverage my teaching experience and group leadership skills to facilitate healthy teamwork and find a development mentor.

+### Previously,
-Formerly, I worked at a learning center, but we thought of the place as a Learning Laboratory--something about school wasn't quite working for everyone, and we wanted to discover how to fix it.
+I worked at a learning center, but we thought of the place as a Learning Laboratory--something about school wasn't quite working for everyone, and we wanted to discover how to fix it.
 We didn't believe in rote solutions, though: each student presented unique challenges, and we designed a similarly unique learning plan for